-C You may wish to provide clearer evidence of your own knowledge of the subject through instruction and assignments that develop individual student's abilities.

-D You may wish to provide clearer evidence that demonstrates your ability to differentiate and apply appropriate pedagogy to develop individual student's understanding of key concepts.
+- C You may wish to provide more consistent and convincing evidence of your own knowledge of the subject through instruction and assignments that develop individual student's abilities. - D You may wish to provide more consistent and convincing evidence that demonstrates your ability to differentiate and apply the appropriate pedagogy to develop individual student's understanding of key concepts.

-- 3. Teachers are responsible for managing and monitoring student learning - E You may wish to provide clearer evidence that you set appropriate goals for student learning and connect those goals to differentiated instruction and individual student needs. - F You may wish to provide clearer evidence that you give appropriate individual feedback and next steps to each student.

-G You may wish to provide clearer evidence of your ability to accurately describe, analyze, and evaluate student work.
+3. Teachers are responsible for managing and monitoring student learning

+- E You may wish to provide more consistent and convincing evidence that you set appropriate goals for student learning and connect those goals to differentiated instruction and individual student needs. - F You may wish to provide more consistent and convincing evidence that you give appropriate individual feedback and next steps to each student. - G You may wish to provide more consistent and convincing evidence of your ability to accurately describe, analyze, and evaluate student work.